Suleman80/CS-Tech-Automation/README.md

-## 📌 CS Tech Boost | API, SQL & AI for Customer Success 🚀
+## 📌 Customer Success Mastery Course | API, SQL & AI for Customer Success 🚀

 Hey there!
-I’m diving into the tech side of Customer Success with this repo, exploring API integrations, SQL for customer insights, and AI-powered automation.
+I’m diving into the technical side of Customer Success with this repository, exploring API integrations, SQL for customer insights, and AI-powered automation.
+This repo contains the complete materials for the **Customer Success Mastery Course**, designed to equip learners with essential skills in Customer Success (CS), automation, AI, and data analysis.

 ### What’s Inside?

+✅ **Customer Success Essentials** – Learn the fundamentals of CS, key metrics, and success planning.
-✅ **API & Postman** – Testing customer integrations (built a Postman script!)
+✅ **API & Automation** – Master API testing with Postman and automate workflows using Make.
-✅ **SQL for CS** – Digging into customer data and KPIs
+✅ **Data Analysis & AI** – Use SQL and Python to analyze customer data and predict churn.
-✅ **Python & GitHub Actions** – Automating workflows and reports
-✅ **AI Automation** – Playing with AI (GPT, Claude, and Grok) for smarter CS ideas
+✅ **CS Platforms & Tools** – Explore tools like HubSpot and integrate them with AI via Make.
+✅ **Advanced CS Operations** – Scale CS operations and design automation strategies for teams.

 ### 🛠 Tools I’m Using

+Here’s a quick overview of the tools powering this course and my workflows:

-✅ **Development & Automation:** Git, GitHub, GitHub Actions, Python, Bash, DevTools (Chrome/Firefox for debugging)
+- **Development & Automation:** Git, GitHub, GitHub Actions, Python, Bash, Make, Postman
-✅ **Data & Analytics:** SQL, Excel, API integrations (via Postman)
+- **Data & Analytics:** SQL, Excel, Looker Studio, API integrations
-✅ **Cloud & Infrastructure:** AWS Cloud Practitioner (planned)
-✅ **Knowledge & Planning:** Notion, Obsidian
-✅ **AI & Learning:** GPT, Claude, Grok – assisting with coding, debugging, and ideas
+- **Customer Success & Productivity:** HubSpot, Make, Claude API

+For a detailed breakdown of these tools and how I use them, check out [TOOLS.md](https://github.com/Suleman80/CS-Tech-Automation/blob/main/TOOLS.md).

-I’m using automation and analytics to create better CS workflows.
-Want to chat about it?
+I’m leveraging automation and analytics to build smarter CS workflows.
+Want to collaborate or chat about it?
 Let’s connect! 🚀